Psmths/windows-forensic-artifacts/account/evtx-4624-successful-logon.md

 # Security/4624: An account was successfully logged on
 This event indicates an account has successfuly authenticated to the endpoint.
 It is logged on the **destination** endpoint.

+This event is a **Logon Event**, meaning it is logged on the system that is being authenticated to.

 ⚠️ In windows XP, the corresponding Event ID is `528`.

 ### Behavioral Indications